PoomSmart/YTUHD/README.md

 ## iOS version

-The history has shaped YTUHD to spoof the device as iOS 14 for those running lower.
+The history has shaped YTUHD to spoof the device as iOS 14 (or higher) for those running lower.
 The user agent gets changed for this for YouTube server to respond with VP9 formats and all.

 ## Sideloading